bowmanjd/olf22python/slides/presentation.md

 Notes:

-- My digital history began with the Commodore 64
-- That  1 Mhz computer became a place to experiment, learn, customize, build, tear down, build again.
+My computer history started in 1982 when my family got a Commodore 64 for Christmas.
+My parents only bought us two educational games, so we kids were left with blinking cursor and the BASIC programming language.
+Which was perfect!
+That computer became a place to experiment, learn, customize, build, tear down, build again.
+It was an entire world to constantly explore.
-- I went from Commodore BASIC 2.0...

 ---